pavelbrodskiy/intercellular_calcium_wave_toolkit/README.md

   - Global optimization toolbox
 - You need either your own confocal time-lapse data to analyze, or to obtain the test data.
 The test data is not publically available as the manuscript is still undergoing peer review.

-# Steps for running the
+# Steps for running the demo
-/test case
 - Clone the repository to get the code
 - Obtain the "processed" data and place it in the dataProcessing folder.
 I currently must supply you with this until I am authorized to host it publicly
 - Run the file demo.mlx, clicking "yes" when asked to change the current folder